Malaysia police raids office of state fund 1MDB

-KUALA LUMPUR Police in Malaysia have raided the office of state-owned fund 1Malaysia Development Bhd, or 1MDB, the force confirmed on Wednesday.
+KUALA LUMPUR Police in Malaysia have raided the office of state-owned fund 1Malaysia Development Bhd TERRN.UL, or 1MDB, the force confirmed on Wednesday.

 The raid, which began in the morning, is reportedly still ongoing.
 Police vehicles could be seen outside the fund's office in central Kuala Lumpur, with the building cordoned off, according to a Reuters witness.